 - As mentioned above, employers may file H-1B petitions for those already in H-1B status previously subject to the cap, or who held such status during the last six years (and who have not remained outside the U.S. for one year or longer).

-- H-1B petitions for certain nonprofit or government research organizations and certain university or college employees, including those working for related research entities, are exempt from the cap.
+- H-1B petitions for certain university or college employees, including those working for related research entities, are exempt from the cap.

 - H-1B1 petitions for nationals of Singapore and Chile are subject to a separate cap, which has not been reached.